deptagency/algomart/apps/cms/README.md

 1. Create CSV file for collection(s) with data to import.

 Run `npm run import-create-starters` to output documents for each collection inside the `scripts/import-data/starters/` folder.
-These XLS documents will include all fields for the collection as columns (the field ID is the column header i.e., `preview_image`).
+These CSV documents will include all fields for the collection as columns (the field ID is the column header i.e., `preview_image`).
 There must be a column for every field associated with the collection, but only required fields must have data, otherwise it can be left empty.

 Open these documents in the editor of your choosing.
 Fill out information for each of the items you'd like to import per collection.